 Initially, we chose the get him into our bed option.
 It didn’t work.
 To be honest, it hardly ever works.
 But for some reason it always seems worth a go, probably because it means you don’t have to spend any more time staggering about on your feet than is strictly necessary.
 Also, it’s just possible that your partner will break first (read: get bored of being kicked and scratched before you do) and thus have to go down and do breakfast.

 This morning, I snapped almost immediately.
 Not because I had a sudden desire to have cereal thrown at me, but because I had a hunch that if I put him on my shoulder for a few minutes he might go back to sleep.
 And do you know what?
 I was right.
 After around 20 minutes of rocking and back tapping he returned to Snoozeville and I got to go back to sleep for another 35 (yes, thirty-five) minutes.

 The cries began again just after 6.30am, at which point the key question was: has he pooped?
-This isn’t our usual early morning chat, but over the weekend the bubster has developed a slight stomach bug that’s making his bowel movements more frequent and about 16 times smellier than usual.
+This isn’t our usual early mornings with kids chat, but over the weekend the bubster has developed a slight stomach bug that’s making his bowel movements more frequent and about 16 times smellier than usual.
 To quote The Unmumsy Mum, “#blessed”.

 Pleasingly, he had not done his business, so it was time for breakfast.
 Normally, my son has one-and-a-half Weetabix and some raspberries, but this morning the rasps were replaced with a banana in a bid to, how shall I put this?
 Oh I know, constipate him.
 It didn’t work.
 Roughly four spoons and three distraction devices in, his face reddened, his brow furrowed, his eyes looked a bit sad and… if you’re a parent, you’ll know the rest.
 We headed back upstairs to change his nappy and clothing (he had a leak).